thavens/Zoomer-Bot/README.md

 # Zoomer-Bot
-Bot to do your zoom class for you so you can sleep and still leave the meeting :) download either the py or ipynb (py should be faster and allows for multiprocessing (future))
+Bot to do your zoom class for you so you can sleep and still leave the meeting :) download either the py or ipynb (py should be faster and allows for multiprocessing)

 Current assets folder is 1440p.
 1080p and 4k users make need to generate their own assets
   - just take screenshots of the same buttons as are in current assets folder and replace the 1440p images.